pharmetheus/PsNplus/README.md

 1. PsN version 4.7.0 or later must be installed and tested and in your path before installation of PsNplus.
 2. Download the [zipped release file](https://github.com/pharmetheus/PsNplus/releases/) and unpack it in a suitable location.
-3. Add the bin sub-directory to your path.
+3. Add the perl/bin sub-directory to your path.

-### Optional
+### Optional installation step
 By default, PsNplus will dynamically detect where the library files of the default PsN installation are found.
 This adds a bit of startup time to all runs.
-If you instead want the static and faster method, open file PsN_library.pm in the lib subdirectory and set
+If you instead want the static and faster method, open file PsN_library.pm in the perl/lib subdirectory and set
 ```
 my $useStaticPsNversion = 1;
 ```